minmay/understanding-apache-flink/README.md

 Over the next 10 years, I worked at several large companies that tasked my teams with processing "big" data.
 They often tried to build their own "streaming-like" frameworks, and although the systems worked, they were by comparison to Apache Flink quite clumsy.
-The did not horizontally, were a challenge to restart, and lacked many of the features found in modern stream processing platforms.
+They did not horizontally, were a challenge to restart, and lacked many of the features found in modern stream processing platforms.

 Eventually, I landed a role as a hands-on software architect tasked with designing a real-time system that provided AI advice